gladjs/glad/README.md

   defaultViewEngine : 'pug', // <-- The default view engine to use

-  orm: "mongoose" // <-- This tells Glad CLI to use mongoose when generating APIs
+  orm: "mongoose" // <-- This tells Glad CLI to use the mongoose blueprint when generating APIs

 }
 ```